tanmay-bhat/tanmay-bhat.github.io/content/posts/structs in go for mortals.md

 ```

-## Exported and Unexported Fields in Structs
+## Exported and Unexported Fields in Struct

-In Go, f the first letter of a filed, method or struct name is uppercase, it is exported; if lowercase, it is unexported.
+In Go, if the first letter of a field, method or struct name is uppercase, it is exported; if lowercase, it is unexported.

 ```go
 // internals/foobar/foobar.go